End-of-Life Pain Management for Hospice Patients

 End of Life Pain Management

 Symptom control is the central goal of hospice care, which gives people facing a life-limiting illness the freedom to live the rest of their days with comfort, dignity and quality of life.
-Unfortunately, many at the end-of-life experience severe, uncontrolled pain that isn’t managed effectively.
-Living with chronic pain makes it harder to eat, sleep, complete daily tasks and enjoy the time remaining.
+Many people at the end of life have pain, and if it’s not managed well, it can make it hard to eat, sleep, and spend time with loved ones.

-Amedisys hospice teams focus on caring for the whole person with expert medical care as well as emotional and spiritual support.
+Amedisys hospice teams focus on caring for the whole person with expert medical care, including emotional, spiritual, and palliative care to address all types of discomfort and distress.
+Palliative care is also called comfort care.

 The first step in effective pain management is talking about it honestly and comprehensively with caregivers and the hospice care team.
-Some patients may downplay their pain levels to not be viewed as weak or a burden, but hospice care is most effective when our clinicians know exactly what the patient is feeling.
+Some people don’t want to say they’re in pain, but being honest helps us to provide the best care.

 • What are your goals for pain management?